Sphingomyelin and Related Sphingophospholipids

 As well as its role in membranes, it serves as a precursor for ceramides, long-chain bases and sphingosine-1-phosphate, together with many other biologically important sphingolipids, as part of the 'sphingomyelin cycle' (also termed the ‘sphingolipid’ or ‘ceramide’ cycles depending on the context).
 Some of these metabolites have functions as intra- and inter-cellular messengers, and others are essential membrane constituents.
 The sphingomyelin cycle extends to other sphingolipids via the action of sphingomyelinases and enzymes such as glycosylhydrolases and glycosyltransferases in cells to produce innumerable new oligoglycosylceramides.
 These molecular relationships are illustrated only briefly below, as most are discussed in detail on other pages on this site dealing with each lipid class.

 Nutrition: Although there is no known nutritional requirement for sphingomyelin and other sphingolipids, they are a component of any diet containing egg, meat or dairy products.
 Thus, it has been estimated that per capita sphingolipid consumption in the United States, for example, is of the order of 0.3-0.4 g/d.
-As sphingolipids constitute an appreciable proportion of the polar lipid constituents of milk, they may be especially important as minor but significant nutrients for infants.
+As sphingolipids constitute an appreciable proportion of the polar lipid constituents of milk, they may be significant if minor nutrients for infants and beneficial effects upon their development have been claimed.
 From animal experiments, there is evidence that dietary sphingolipids can reduce the intestinal absorption of cholesterol and other lipids, leading to reductions in serum lipid concentrations.
 Feeding sphingolipids inhibits colon carcinogenesis and may alleviate some of the symptoms of inflammatory bowel disease.
 2-Hydroxyoleic acid suppresses the growth and induces autophagy in cancer cells by stimulating the synthesis of sphingomyelin and increasing the amount of this lipid in the plasma membrane.
 On the other hand, plasma sphingomyelin levels are considered to be an independent risk factor for atherosclerosis.

 3. Sphingomyelin Catabolism